Categories

 How does DIRO Help?

-To reduce and avoid the increased customer onboarding costs, banks and financial institutions need the help of a tool that makes their process smooth.
+To reduce and avoid increased customer onboarding costs, banks and financial institutions need the help of a tool that makes their process smooth.

 With DIRO’s online document verification software, onboarding customers is easier than ever.
 Document verification is instantaneous with DIRO with a stronger proof of verification.
 DIRO’s online document verification tool can verify over 7000 document types from all over the globe by cross-referencing document data from original web sources.
 This results in 100% elimination of the use of forged and stolen documents during the onboarding process.
 By integrating DIRO’s online document verification technology in the customer onboarding workflow, firms can cut down on both time and costs while providing a secure and good customer experience.